 So here it is.
 The last-ever issue of Roger Langridge’s Muppet Show Comic Book.
 We were fortunate enough to get this one last arc after an absence of nearly two years.
 But now it’s all over, with an issue appropriately named “Winter.”
 Yes, friends – now is the winter of our Muppet-comic-reading days.

 While I would have happily bought Langridge-penned Muppet comics every month for the rest of my life, part of me really likes that this is the final issue.
 This was the perfect time to do it.
-Like Matt mentioned in his review of the Spring issue, these comics are closer to being a sixth season of The Muppet Show than anything else the Muppets have done since 1981.
+Like Matt mentioned in his review of the Summer issue, these comics are closer to being a sixth season of The Muppet Show than anything else the Muppets have done since 1981.
 And this is the 24th issue that Langridge has written, which means that “season six” has exactly the same number of installments as the five actual seasons.
 That’s perfect!
 That’s stupendous!
 That fills me with delight!

 You know what else fills me with delight?
 Christmas!
 That’s right, faithful readers – not only is this another hilarious Muppet Show comic, it’s a hilarious Muppet Show comic about Christmas (and make no mistake, despite being called “Winter,” this is a Christmas issue through and through.)
 Some people might argue that there are enough Muppet Christmas specials, and there’s no need for them to ever revisit the holiday.

 While I understand and respect that position, I also think it’s stupid and hate it a lot.
 I’m always up for more Muppet-y Christmas material.
 I don’t always succeed, but each December I try to watch every single Christmas production they’ve done, even the terrible ones like Mr. Willowby’s Christmas Tree and Letters to Santa.
 So, naturally, I couldn’t wait to see what Langridge would do with the characters in a holiday setting.